Many Canadians have multiple accounts: chequing and savings accounts, non-registered investment accounts, and registered investment accounts.

 No income is reported in the Deceased’s terminal T1 tax return(s) as of their date of death.

-If somebody other than the surviving Spouse or Common-law Partner is named as the beneficiary, any income earned during the exempt period is taxable to the beneficiary, provided the amounts are paid to the beneficiaries within the exempt period.
+If somebody other than the surviving spouse or CLP is named as the beneficiary, any income earned during the period from the date of death until the date of the transfer is taxable to the beneficiary, provided the amounts are paid to the beneficiaries by December 31 of the year following the year of death (i.e., the exempt period).

-With respect to amounts not paid out within the exempt period, the Estate is deemed to have disposed of the investments and reacquired them at FMV.
+With respect to amounts not paid out within the exempt period, the Estate is deemed to have disposed of the investments and reacquired them at FMV, immediately before their death.
 The trust will continue as an inter vivos trust and all income earned is taxable to the trust, including income earned during the exempt period, and will be reported on an annual T3 tax return.

 Registered Education Savings Plan (RESP)